All Episodes

 I'm used to that.

-Uh but they heard you, and it's just as loud, and they'll tell you they're getting more uh reaction from the uh from constituents on this illegal immigration problem than they ever got on the Dubai port deal, and yet they're ignoring it.
+And they'll tell you they're getting more reaction from constituents on this illegal immigration problem than they ever got on the Dubai port deal.

 And so I'm just wondering, what do they know that we don't know?

-Is there some power council up there that's convening this we this country can't survive without a permanent underclass, low-paid workforce?
+Is there some power council up there that's convenes this country can't survive without a permanent underclass low-paid workforce?

-Is it what big time contributors are telling them that need need and they're not gonna get any money?
+Is it what big-time contributors are telling them that need and they're not going to get any money?

 We know where the Democrats are.

-The Democrats just look at these people that you have their their new victim parade, uh, their new civil rights move.
+The Democrats just look at these people that you have their new victim parade, their new civil rights movement.

 The Democrats are totally understandable on this.

-They're acting as country club blue blood Rockefeller Republicans, which successfully we banished from existence in terms of any power uh in the 1980s.
+They're acting as country club blue-blood Rockefeller Republicans, which, you know, successfully we banished from existence in terms of any power in the 1980s.

 But they didn't like it.

-Reagan was a hazy to hick, just like they think you are, like they think I am.
+Reagan was a hay-seat hick, just like they think you are, like they think I am.

-Uh so I again, I want to be wrong about this, but it's something that's just so incongruent that I'm asking myself, what do they know that we don't know?
+So again, I want to be wrong about this, but it's something that is so incongruent that I'm asking myself, what do they know that we don't know?

 What do they think of us that we're not aware of?